 Recorded Live: June 17, 2019

-Prioritizing an aging policy is essential to protect both patients and practitioners
+Prioritizing an aging practitioner policy is essential to protect both patients and practitioners

 Nearly half of practicing physicians actively providing patient care in the U.S. are 55 or older, and many continue to practice well into their 70s and 80s.
 Hospitals and medical staffs have growing concerns over clinical competency as physicians age and they are challenged to create policies, peer review processes, and bylaws that are fair and effectively detect and address decline.